Angel-125/Buffalo/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 - Dance Floor: Animated dance floor!
 - Jukebox: Actually plays music!
 Music files must be in the .ogg format and go in the 000WildBlueTools/Music folder.

+ARP Icons
+Added new Alternate Resource Panel icons courtesy of JadeOfMaar.
+These look great! :)

 Bug Fixes And Enhancements
 - Fixed missing resource requirements when templates require multiple resources.
 - Inflatable parts can now be inflated only once.